IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 ### (Optional) Setup Keycloak locally

+If you have your Keycloak running on Kubernetes you just skip to [setup Web-App](app-sec-exercise-01#step-1-configure-web-app).

 In this part we will setup Keycloak locally.
 We will run a local Keycloak Docker container and reuse an existing realm configuration.

 The image below shows the relevant elements we will use later.